-10 Beauty and the Beast Inspired Easter Egg DIYs
+10 DIY Beauty and the Beast Inspired Easter Egg

 First dye your eggs with your preferred method.
 We used regular boiled eggs for this craft with no intention of eating them but if you would prefer to preserve your artwork, you might want to use wooden eggs found at your local craft store.
 You can also blow out your eggs but that will make them much more fragile to work with.
 Personally, in our house disposable decorations are best because we have very little space to store seasonal things.